Kluane National Park and Reserve

 Upon completing your trip, you must check back in with the park (either by phone or at the self-registration box).
 If you fail to deregister you may be financially responsible for the search for your group.

-From May 20 to September 17, 2022 register at the Kluane Visitor Centre in the Da Kų Cultural Centre in Haines Junction and at Thechàl Dhâl Visitor Centre.
+During the summer season, you must register for all overnight backcountry stays in the park at the Kluane Visitor Centre in the Da Kų Cultural Centre in Haines Junction or at Thechàl Dhâl Visitor Centre.

-From April 1 to May 19 you are required to self register.
+From April 1 to May 18 and September 18 to November 15 you are required to self register.

 Fill out the overnight backcountry permit and payment forms found in the self-registration box located to the right of the kiosk outside the Kluane National Park and Reserve Visitor Centre at the Da Kų Cultural Centre in Haines Junction.